Australian

 that speaks of an indigenous community’s historical

-subservience: Artist Lavkant Chaudhary’s latest exhibition
+subservience: Artist Lavkant Chaudhary’s latest

-‘Masinya Dastoor’ brings forward the silenced narratives of
+exhibition ‘Masinya Dastoor’ brings forward the

-Tharu community, by Srizu Bajracharya (kp 16/12/2019)
+Bajracharya (kp 16/12/2019)

 Crafting

-a heritage: For the famed Shilpakar family of Bhaktapur, wood
+a heritage: For the famed Shilpakar family of

-Shrestha (nt 13/12/2019)
+by Shriluna Shrestha (nt 13/12/2019)

 ‘Bodhicitta